pingcap/docs/query-execution-plan.md

 ## Operator execution order

-The execution plan in TiDB is of the tree structure, with each node in the tree as an operator.
-Considering the concurrent execution of multiple threads in each operator, all operators consume CPU and memory to process data during the execution of a SQL statement.
+The execution plan in TiDB has a tree structure, with each node of the tree as an operator.
+Considering the concurrent execution of multiple threads in each operator, all operators consume CPU and memory resources to process data during the execution of a SQL statement.
 From this point of view, there is no execution order for the operator.

 However, from the perspective of which operators process a row of data first, the execution of a piece of data is in order.
 The following rule roughly summarizes this order:

-**`Build` is always executed before `Probe`, and `Build` always appears before `Probe`.**
+**`Build` is always executed before `Probe` and always appears before `Probe`.**

-The first half of this rule says: if an operator has multiple child nodes, the operator with the `Build` keyword at the end of the child node ID is always executed before that with the `Probe` keyword.
-The second half says: when TiDB shows the execution plan, the `Build` side always appears first, followed by the `Probe` side.
+The first half of this rule means: if an operator has multiple child nodes, the operator with the `Build` keyword at the end of the child node ID is always executed before the operator with the `Probe` keyword.
+The second half means: when TiDB shows the execution plan, the `Build` side always appears first, followed by the `Probe` side.

-The following are some examples to illustrate this rule:
+The following examples illustrate this rule:

 {{< copyable "sql" >}}